-Concretization function $\gamma: A \to C$ (if it exists) maps abstract a into the weakest (i.e., most general) concrete c that satisfies a (i.e., $c \vdash a$).
+Concretization function $\gamma: A \to C$ (if it exists) is a monotone function that maps abstract a into the weakest (i.e., most general) concrete c that satisfies a (i.e., $c \vdash a$).

-Note: in common cases, there exists a γ .
+Notes:

-• $c \vdash a$ if and only if $c \subseteq \gamma(a)$
+- ullet in common cases, there exists a γ - $c \vdash a$ if and only if $c \subseteq \gamma(a)$ - a concretization that is not monotone with respect to the "logical ordering" would not make sense - in fact, in some cases, we will even define γ before we define an ordering, and let γ define the ordering!